fmabap/AMDP_Pretty_Printer/doc/Configuration/README.md

 - 1 => add no line break after a comma
 - 2 => add no line break after a comma at simple functions, if the following criterions are fulfilled:
   - the closing bracket is originally in the same row as the function name
-  - **a possible sub function contains no comma and no select statement**
   - it is one of the following functions:
     - SUBSTRING
     - SUBSTR_AFTER